DiniFarb/surepetcare/README.md

  You can pass in a options property to the constructor of the PetCare Class to overwrite some settings and the messages of the message events listener

- Here a example of a full list of all options as I use it (In swiss german 😛):
+ Here is a example of a full options object of all possible settings, as I use it (In swiss german 😛):

  ```js
  const options = {